ChronSyn/ChronSyn/README.md

 Though many of my projects are private or closed-source, here's a quick breakdown of some of the things I've done.

-### Future Plans

-Here's a list of things I'd like to do in the future:

- - Learn .NET Core
- - Try Angular again
- - Use Electron for a project
- - Find a project suitable to be built in Deno

 ### Summary
  - :page_facing_up: Tools and tech: Typescript, React Native, Expo, Apollo, Node, GraphQL, Apollo
  - :whale: I've deployed numerous personal services and sites using Docker